Object Storage: Security, Scalability, and Convenience

 Block storage divides big files into several blocks, saving the address of the subsequent related block at the end of the current block.
 This method ensures consistent performance and low latency for long data fetching processes.

 However, for initial searching to find the first block related to an operation, block storage latency is higher than object storage latency.
-In a comparison between object-based storage vs block-based storage, enterprises and application developers whose use cases rely on fast initial searches choose object storage.

 The difference between block and object storage can be summarized in this diagram: